Colourful socks small

 Although not specifically a hiking sock, bamboo socks offer the same support as a hiking sock whilst enhancing comfort.
 The organic make-up of the socks provide ultimate padding as well, removing the fear of bad smells at the end of the walk due to the breathable, non-odorous fibres used.
 These fibres are known as Bamboo Kun which has both antibacterial and anti-fungal benefits.

 As opposed to normal cotton or wool socks, bamboo socks have mini holes and gaps that boast quick absorption and ventilation to regulate sweat whilst walking.
 The material redirects the moisture outwards so that it can evaporate, rather than being caught in the fabric and causing discomfort.
+Note: if they become very wet, bamboo socks can take a long time to dry out.

 “Bridgedale, Coolmax, Smart wool and Wigwam are all good brands.
 They provide a mix of wool and synthetic which ensures good wicking of moisture away from hot feet.
 The Ininji liner socks have individual toes so less chance of rub and blisters between toes if this is an issue.
 Ininji also makes actual socks not just liners but tend to be too thin for my big hiking boots.”